-- Second to last in mean literacy rates
+- Second to last in average literacy rates

-- Last in mean proficiency in numeracy rates
+- Last in average proficiency in basic mathematics

 - Fourth to last in literacy